 - The odd one hour jolly with my mate Chris on a Sunday morning before breakfast

-I don’t know whether any of that is a good idea or, indeed, enough, but it seems about the right mixture of long and short whilst not taking over my life completly.
+I don’t know whether that is a good plan, but it seems about the right mixture of long and short whilst not taking over my life completly.

 Running is the only disciplin I have continued with throughout the winter and the only disciplin I have any support in, being a member of the mighty Dunstable Road Runners.